Best Beach Chair 2025

 Comfort considers the size of the sitting area, how high the back rest is, how the material and frame feels when sitting and how its design comes into play when sitting, such as accessibility to pockets and cup holders.

 Make sure chairs have a deep and wide-enough seat to accommodate you.
 Low-backed, non-reclining chairs can definitely be comfortable, just make sure that's what you want, and if you're after a high-backed chair, also make sure the back will be high enough to rest your head against.
 Something with armrests, or at least places to rest your arms, is key.
 Finally, make sure you choose a chair without an obvious frame that's going to dig into you while you're sitting.
 The Homevative Folding Backpack chair has quite a short back so it can dig into your back if you’re taller, although it does fully recline for lounging.
-The Utopia Deluxe ranks highest here with comfortable fabric, sturdy armrests and lots of handy features.
+The SUNNYLiFE Deluxe ranks highest here with comfortable fabric, sturdy armrests and lots of handy features.
 Like most low-back chairs, the Tommy Bahama can be a pain when upright, especially with the pillow hitting you under your neck, but it’s fine when reclining.

 Durability